 - A good friend of mine had always wanted to work for this company which we will call it One Solution Real Estate

 - One Solution Real Estate is a great company that requires its applicants to have college degrees, have a clean criminal record, and has both a criminal and financial background investigation as part of their hiring process

 Case Study On Low Credit Score

-My friend, John, graduated from the University of Michigan with a bachelor’s of science degree in accounting and also graduated from Ohio State University with a master’s of business administration and applied for a position with One Solution Real Estate.
+My friend, John, graduated from the University of Michigan with a bachelor’s of science degree in accounting.
+Also graduated from Ohio State University with a master’s of business administration and applied for a position with One Solution Real Estate.